Nuascura/Bathing-in-Skyrim-Renewed/README.md

 # Bathing in Skyrim - Renewed
-Cleaned and enhanced Bathing in Skyrim.
-Allows you to bathe in rivers and shower under waterfalls.
-Improved with modern scripting affordances.
+Renewal of classic Bathing in Skyrim.

 This mod is only for Skyrim: Special Edition.
 Its plugin has a 1.71 file header and is formatted for AE game versions 1.6.1130 and above.